Giants manager Gabe Kapler, players kneel during anthem

 OAKLAND, Calif.
+(AP) — San Francisco Giants manager Gabe Kapler plans to use his position to speak out against racial injustice and provide a voice for those who aren’t heard.

-(AP) — San Francisco Giants manager Gabe Kapler and several of his players knelt during the national anthem before Monday night’s exhibition game against the Oakland Athletics.
+Kapler and several of his players knelt during the national anthem before their 6-2 exhibition victory against the Oakland Athletics.
+Kapler shared his plans when he addressed the team earlier Monday, and he said everyone would be supported by the Giants no matter what they decided to do.

+“I wanted them to know that I wasn’t pleased with the way our country has handled police brutality and I told them I wanted to amplify their voices and I wanted to amplify the voice of the Black community and marginalized communities as well,” Kapler said.
+“So I told them that I wanted to use my platform to demonstrate my dissatisfaction with the way we’ve handled racism in our country.
+I wanted to demonstrate my dissatisfaction with our clear systemic racism in our country and I wanted them to know that they got to make their own decisions and we would respect and support those decisions.
+I wanted them to feel safe in speaking up.”

 Right fielder Jaylin Davis, who is African American, and first base coach Antoan Richardson also took a knee as shortstop Brandon Crawford stood between them with a hand on each of their shoulders.
 Davis held his right hand over his heart, while Richardson, who is Black and from the Bahamas, clasped his hands in front of him.